niravcodes/niravcodes.github.io/_posts/2020-02-09-making-mnsa-a-nepali-programming-language.md

 ### Random, interesting observations

 1. It's nice to have a small code diary, if you will, to jot down all complex ideas that you think up while coding.
 I made a `diary.md` file on the root of the source tree to keep a chronological log of my thoughts, snippets of codes, things I had to do next, of bugs and other things in the file.
 2. C++11 range based loops are awesome.
-Why didn't I know about these before?
+I know about these before.
 3. Makefiles get very sloppy very fast and annoying to maintain.
 I must learn to use more sophisticated build system soon.
 Maybe Cmake?
 The build system should be able to build on both Linux and on WSL, install all required programs if they don't exist, and only compile the libraries that actually changed.
 4. Most of the 3000+ lines of code I've written is worthless.
-I think I read somewhere lines of code are not investments, rather they are loans.
+I read somewhere lines of code are not investments, rather they are loans.
 The more you add to the codebase, the more expensive you make it to maintain it.
 It takes more time for a prospective contributor to make sense of the whole project.
 The more lines you write, the more bugs you hide.
 I would have been far far better using a parser generator and making the language interpreted instead of compiled.
 That would reduce complexity of the system and let me focus on the big picture and on the applications of the language.
 5. At some point, you _really_ need a second, vertical monitor.
 6. Compiling larger code bases takes far more time than you expect.